Generalized Anxiety Disorder (GAD): When Worry Gets Out of Control

 Antidepressants are used to treat depression, but they also are helpful for GAD.
 They may take several weeks to start working.
 These medications may cause side effects such as headache, nausea, or difficulty sleeping.
 These side effects are usually not a problem for most people, especially if the dose starts off low and is increased slowly over time.
 Talk to your doctor about any side effects you may have.

 It's important to know that although antidepressants can be safe and effective for many people, they may be risky for some, especially children, teens, and young adults.
 A "black box"—the most serious type of warning that a prescription drug can have—has been added to the labels of antidepressant medications.
 These labels warn people that antidepressants may cause some people to have suicidal thoughts or make suicide attempts.
-Anyone taking antidepressants should be monitored closely, especially when they first start treatment with medications.
+Anyone taking antidepressants should be monitored closely, especially when they first start treatment.

 What is it like to have GAD?